clojure-doc/clojure-doc.github.io/README.md

 ### Tools & Ecosystem guides

-These guides cover key Clojure ecosystem tools such as [Leiningen](https://leiningen.org), [Clojars](https://clojars.org), nREPL, Emacs, vim/neovim, Calva, etc. It also covers important ecosystem projects that are not tools: books, communities, etc.
+These guides cover key Clojure ecosystem tools such as [Leiningen](https://leiningen.org), [Clojars](https://clojars.org), [nREPL](https://nrepl.org), Emacs, vim, Calva, etc. It also covers important ecosystem projects that are not tools: books, communities, etc.

-Target audience: all developers using or interested in the language.
+Target audience: all developers using or interested in the Clojure programming language.

 ### Cookbooks

-Concise Clojure example code, categorized by subject.
+Concise [Clojure example code](/articles/content/#tutorials-and-cookbooks), categorized by subject.

 ## How To Contribute